Don’t get caught unprepared on the roads this Family Day long weekend.

 - Stick to the main roads where possible

-Avoid the roads that are less travelled, and try to stick to the roads and highways that you know will be regularly maintained.
+Avoid the roads less travelled and try to stick to the roads and highways that you know will be regularly maintained and cleared.

 - Dress appropriately